 How to Stop Snacking at Night

-Finally, if you’re committed to kicking your late-night snacking habit to the curb, follow some of these expert-advised tips.
+Wondering how to curb your appetite at night?
+If you’re committed to kicking your late-night snacking habit, follow some of these expert-advised tips.

 1. Eat Balanced Meals

-While it seems like a no-brainer, Maya advises making sure you eat enough throughout the day to consistently give your body the energy and nourishment it needs.
+While it seems like a no-brainer, Feller advises making sure you eat enough throughout the day to consistently give your body the energy and nourishment it needs.

-“Spend time planning ahead and grocery shopping for nutritious meals and snacks to enjoy throughout the week,” Mia suggests.
+“Spend time planning ahead and grocery shopping for nutritious meals and snacks to enjoy throughout the week,” Syn adds.
 “Focus on foods that are high in protein and fiber to help you feel satisfied for longer.”